On a relaxed Cahn-Hilliard tumour growth model with single-well potential and degenerate mobility: Introduction

 where $\Psi_+$ is convex if $s^* \in (0,0.7]$.
 We will tacitly assume this condition on $s^*$ in everything that follows.
 In \cite{PP2021} the authors established the existence of a weak solution for $\delta > 0$.
 Then, they proved that a suitable sequence converges to a weak solution to the original system as~$\delta \to 0$.
 This provides a validation of the approximation, which turns to be useful also from the numerical viewpoint.
 Indeed, in~\cite{BP2022}, the authors derive and analyse a structure-preserving numerical scheme for the relaxed system, showing the validity of the proposed relaxation.

 In this contribution, we extend this relaxation to a more refined phase-field model for tumour growth which accounts for the presence of a nutrient as well as for chemotaxis.
-We recall that many solid tumour growth models based on the Cahn--Hilliard equation are available in the literature \cite{Fritz2023}, however, degenerate mobility is rarely employed, despite being relevant from a physical viewpoint, due to the above-mentioned technical difficulties.
+We recall that many solid tumour growth models based on the Cahn--Hilliard equation are available in the literature (see, e.g., \cite{Fritz2023} and references therein), however, degenerate mobility is rarely employed, despite being relevant from a physical viewpoint, due to the above-mentioned technical difficulties.

 Let us introduce our extended model.
 The phase variable $\phi$ represents the volume fraction of tumour cells in a tissue, with $\phi=0$ being the healthy phase and $\phi=1$ the cancerous one.
 Then, we model the tumour proliferation through the consumption of a key nutrient $\sigma$, such as oxygen or glucose, whose evolution is ruled by a reaction-diffusion equation.
 Additionally, by including also some cross-diffusion terms weighted by a non-negative parameter $\chi \ge 0$, we introduce chemotactic effects to model the natural movement of tumour cells towards regions with higher nutrient concentrations.
 Summing up, we study the following system: